Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Fee-based Shill Proofness

 \section{Fee-based Shill Proofness}

-\paragraph{Summary.} \cref{sec:shillattacksgcm} analyzed shill attacks on GCMs through the lens of \emph{gas consumed}.
-Here we revisit shill attacks with a focus on the \emph{fee paid} in the presence of \emph{contingent transactions}.
-When a contingent transaction under executes, it could pay a much lower fee compared to the fee it \emph{could} have paid if it had executed fully.
+We have so far analyzed shill attacks on GCMs through the lens of \emph{gas consumed}.
+Now, we revisit shill attacks with a focus on the \emph{fee paid} in the presence of \emph{contingent transactions}.
+When a contingent transaction under-executes, it could pay a much lower fee compared to the fee it \emph{could} have paid if it had executed fully.
 This asymmetry enables new fee-reduction strategies: rational users can inject failing or near-failing transactions to alter contention and scheduling so that their high-value transaction pays strictly less.
 We formalize fee-based shill-proofness, show why baseline designs typically violate it when failures pay near-zero, and outline conditions that restore robustness.